facebookarchive/draft-js/docs/Advanced-Topics-Custom-Block-Render.md

 const blockRenderMap = Immutable.Map({
   'MyCustomBlock': {
-    element: 'section', // will be used during paste or html conversion to auto match your component
+    // element is used during paste or html conversion to auto match your component;
+    // it is also retained as part of this.props.children and not stripped out
+    element: 'section',
     wrapper: <MyCustomBlock {...this.props} />
   }
 });